wpbindt/functional_parsing_library/README.md

 ```python
 add_strings * word('hi') & word('hi') & word('hi') & word('hi')
 ```
-will give a type error.
+will raise a `TypeError`, and mypy will catch this.